Telecooperation/vstore-framework/README.md

 For further information, please see the documentation created by JavaDoc, or refer to the sample application for Android (vstore-android-filebox).

 ## Paper
+Our research on *vStore* was published and awarded best paper at the 2018 MobiCASE conference.
+If you use our framework, please consider citing the following paper:

-J. Gedeon, N. Himmelmann, P. Felka, F. Herrlich, M. Stein, M. Mühlhäuser. "vStore: A Context-Aware Framework for Mobile Micro-Storage at the Edge" [[Download here]](https://www.tk.informatik.tu-darmstadt.de/fileadmin/user_upload/Group_TK/filesDownload/Published_Papers/JG/gedeon_vstore.pdf)
+J. Gedeon, N. Himmelmann, P. Felka, F. Herrlich, M. Stein, M. Mühlhäuser. "vStore: A Context-Aware Framework for Mobile Micro-Storage at the Edge" [[PDF]](https://fileserver.tk.informatik.tu-darmstadt.de/JG/vstore/gedeon_vstore.pdf)  [[BibTeX]](https://fileserver.tk.informatik.tu-darmstadt.de/JG/vstore/vstore.bib)